buxlabs/abstract-syntax-tree/README.md

 #### body

-Gives you the body of the root node.
+Gives the body of the root node.

 #### source

-Gives you access to the source code representation of the abstract syntax tree.
+Gives access to the source code representation of the abstract syntax tree.

 ```js
 const AbstractSyntaxTree = require('abstract-syntax-tree')